No passwords, No popups, No cost

 A. Hi Sham.
 Do you have any reason to suspect that these gold spots contain significant gold value?
 Usually gold plating is thinner than a micron; sometimes much thinner.
 You might find 25 cents worth of gold or less, after investing a lot of time, and spending much more money that that for recovery tools and chemicals.

-Gold recovery is serious business, so the first step is determining how much gold is there.
+Gold recovery is serious business, so the first step is determining how much gold is actually there.
 Good luck.

 Regards,